FIFA’s record finances reignites World Cup pay parity debate

 The world players’ union said the disparity is a reflection of FIFA’s priorities as well as of the status of women’s soccer .

-“In most countries, the pace of change has not been fast enough nor the changes progressive enough to make up for decades of neglect of the women’s game,” FIFPRO said in a statement to the AP.
-“Even today women’s football remains an afterthought for many of football’s male administrators and the game lags embarrassingly behind other more progressive sports and industries.
+“In most countries,” FIFPRO said in a statement to the AP, “the pace of change has not been fast enough nor the changes progressive enough to make up for decades of neglect of the women’s game.”

 FIFA President Gianni Infantino has said critics are “perfectly justified” and have a “fair point.”